 Is microchipping a new practice?

 No, microchipping pets has been a common practice in Canada and Great Britain for many years and becomes more and more popular each year in the United States.
 These tiny computer chips are actually quite amazing, as they can hold large amounts of information.
 There is no worry about duplicate numbers.
 As there are so many possible combinations that there are billions of identification numbers available.
 More than enough to make sure each pet has a unique number.

 No, the procedure is simple and fairly painless, not requiring any anesthesia.
 It is much like getting a vaccination and most animals show absolutely no reaction at all.

 Are there any downsides?

-The only downside to a microchip is that this form of identification will not work unless your pet is taken to someone who has a scanner.
-Animal shelters, veterinarians, and some breeders are offered the microchip readers for free, or for a very small fee, so 99% of them have readers available.
-If your pet is picked up by an individual who is not familiar with microchips (and thus does not take your pet in to be scanned) then of course your dog cannot be identified through their chip.
+The only downside to a microchip is this will not work unless your pet is taken to someone who has a scanner.
+Animal shelters and veterinarians are offered the microchip readers for free.
+A breeder is offered a scanner for a very small fee.
+So 99% of them have readers available.
+If your pet is found by an individual who is not familiar with microchips then your dog cannot be identified.
 This is why it is still recommended that all dogs wear collars with ID tags.

 Your microchip should also come with a tag for your dog’s collar, which has a toll-free number listed.
-If someone should find your dog and call that number, they can call this number and give the identifying number on the tag.
 Should your pet become lost, be sure to notify your microchip provider.
-Some will send out an e-mail alert to animal shelters, veterinary clinics and other members of their network that are within a 25 mile radius of where your pet was lost (this is sent out immediately when you call them to tell them the pet is lost).
+Some will send out an e-mail to animal shelters and veterinary clinics within a 25-mile radius.
+This is sent out immediately when you call them to tell them the pet is lost.
 They may also have available a Lost Pet Poster service and other benefits.